simon-v/minipos/README.md

 Finally, start the `minipos` executable, and take note of this computer's IP address.
 You will use it to connect to the `minipos` server.

+A systemd service file is provided to ease this process.

 __Usage__

 Navigate to the server's address and port from any device with a relatively modern browser.